Top Frequently Asked Questions

 - What does the testing platform look like?

-Watch the interactive online demonstration (Flash) to familiarize yourself with the computer testing experience prior to test day.
-The interactive demonstration walks you through from logging in to exiting the test.
+Watch the Praxis testing demonstration (Video) to familiarize yourself with the computer testing experience prior to test day.
+The demonstration walks you through from logging in to exiting the test.

 - Can I bring food to the test center?